danisztls/commons-potd/README.md

 Depends on [nytpu/commons-downloader](https://git.sr.ht/~nytpu/commons-downloader).

-It is inefficient and will download thousands of images sources from Commons at the highest quality taking considerable time and disk space.
+It is inefficient and will download thousands of images sources from Commons at the highest quality taking considerable time and disk space — ~55GB where final size is ~2.5GB.
 Instead of skipping undesirables like GIFs and low resolution pictures when extracting it will remove them later after download.
 I didn't bother to write a proper program because I intended to use it only once and if you're just interested in the pictures it's easier to just clone the repo.

 ## Usage